THURSDAY, JULY 21, 2022

-Judith U. "Judy" Linville is owner of Linville Law Office PLLC in Charlotte.
+Judith U. "Judy" Linville is the founder of Linville Law Office PLLC in Charlotte.
 She believes the practice of law is about helping clients finding solutions to their legal problems and planning for their future needs.
 She brings over 20 years of experience in estate planning, tax, elder law, trust and estate administration, guardianship and general business law.
 She founded a firm that strives to provide exceptional service to its clients by working closely with individuals and their families to create comprehensive and customized estate plans.
 The firm also welcomes and encourages a team approach in their representations that often involves working with the client's financial, tax and other professional advisors.

 Judy is a member of the North Carolina Bar Association, Mecklenburg County Bar Association, WealthCounsel, ElderCounsel, and the National Academy of Elder Law Attorneys.
 She is currently serving on the Legislative Committee for the North Carolina Estate Planning and Fiduciary Section of the North Carolina Bar Association.

 Judy earned her B.S. in Accounting and Business/Management from the Kegan Flagler School of Business at the University of North Carolina at Chapel Hill and her J.D. from the University of North Carolina School of Law.